How to Turn Bitcoin into Cash

 How to Turn Bitcoin into Cash Using Exchanges

 Cryptocurrency exchanges are the traditional destination for buying and selling cryptocurrencies with fiat money and for exchanging one for another as well.
 To turn Bitcoin into cash, you can head to any cryptocurrency exchange and create an account.
 It is impossible for a platform that is considered to be the best cryptocurrency exchange not to have Bitcoin listed.
+Moreover, every reputable trading platform must offer a wide variety of cryptocurrencies that users can exchange now.

 Creating an account on an exchange is usually as easy as using an email and a password.
 Some may require you to go through KYC, while others may not, but make sure you choose a trusted exchange.
 Examples of such exchanges are Binance, Coinbase, Gemini, and Bitstamp.